A Compactification of the Space of Algebraic Maps from P^1 to P^n: Introduction

 We believe that there are some lurking geometric objects, analogous to the above classic complete objects, for which our space $M_d$ is a parameter space.
 This is being pursued in a forthcoming publication \cite{HS}.

 Using Quot schemes of coherent sheaves of higher co-ranks, similar spaces can be constructed to provide good compactifications of the spaces of maps from the smooth rational curve to Grassmannians.
-This is being carried out in the third author's Ph.D dissertation \cite{Shao}.
+This has been carried out in the third author's Ph.D dissertation \cite{Shao}.

 Two further problems to consider are to generalize to higher genus curves and to compare our compactification with the Kontsevich moduli space of stable maps (see, for example, \cite{Alexeev94, BM, FP, KM}).